kseniadvorkina/OLMo_thesis/README.md

 The notebook `year_prediction.ipynb` takes MoE gate weights as input and predicts the publication year.

 Refer to the thesis manuscript for methodology details and the definition of the linear mapping function.

 ---

+## Base Models Testing

+To compare the performance of temporally adapted models with non-adapted baselines, use the scripts provided in the `base_models_test/` folder.
+These scripts evaluate pre-trained base models (e.g. unmodified OLMo) on the CLMET dataset without any temporal adaptation.

+Shell scripts for SLURM job submission are also included in this folder.

+---